Build–operate–transfer

-This model provides a strategic, low-risk entry into new talent markets while maintaining IP ownership, cost efficiency, and scalability.
-It’s commonly used by tech startups and enterprises to speed up delivery and reduce overhead without sacrificing quality or long-term control.

-Countries where IT-focused BOT is increasingly popular include Ukraine, Poland, Romania, India, Vietnam, and the Philippines.

 BOT framework

 BOT finds extensive application in infrastructure projects and public–private partnership.
 In the BOT framework a third party, for example the public administration, delegates to a private sector entity to design and build infrastructure and to operate and maintain these facilities for a certain period.
-During this period, the private party has the responsibility to raise the finance for the project and is entitled to retain all revenues generated by the project and is the owner of the regarded facilities.
+During this period, the private party has the responsibility to raise the finance for the project and is entitled to retain all revenues generated by the project and is the owner of the aforementioned facilities.
 The facility will be then transferred to the public administration at the end of the concession agreement, without any remuneration of the private entity involved.

 Some or even all of the following different parties could be involved in any BOT project: